SymbolicSystems150/Syllabus/README.md

 ####Week 2, April 7: Byzantine Generals Problem and Data Communication and Storage

 ####Week 3, April 14: Mining, Ledgers, and Blockchains
 Class this week was cancelled.
-In replacement there will be Office Hours at the Kingscote Gardens benches Friday, 1:30-3pm.
+In replacement there will be Office Hours at the benches outside Kingscote Gardens on Friday (4/19), 1:30-3pm.

 ####Week 4, April 21: Bitcoin Limitations and Altcoins
 Guest: Adam Draper